-Well, while I can't answer on "why" one decides to do so because those are the subjective reasons, I can tell you why I did spent a lot on my computer's keyboard and why you might want to.
+Well, while I can't answer "why" one decides to do so because those are the subjective reasons, I can tell you why I did spend a lot on my computer's keyboard and why you might want to.

 But I can tell you from the beginning that every consideration I can write here will eventually boil down to one question: "how much do you value having very high-quality products for your everyday use."

 In a very general manner we can say that quality products are the most expensive ones because quality means precision, design, etc. and when you seek this kind of stuff, the good itself becomes very expensive due to an amount of technical and commercial reasons.

 Around the world of custom keyboards, two things are valued the most: